Best Home Gym Flooring

 Your home gym flooring is one of the most critical aspects of your home gym setup, you may not have the money to buy commercial gym standard, the seamless rubber flooring you see in the free weights room, but you can make sure to get the best suited and safest flooring for your budget.

 The first four home gym flooring mats we have reviewed are for men and women who are serious about weightlifting.

 The next set of three reviews are for the foam-filled interlocking mats used more for aerobics or yoga.
 We need to remember, although much cheaper.
 They are not best suited for bodybuilding.

 No Foam Filled For Weightlifting

-I’ve tried training on the cheap foam mats at a friend’s home gym many years ago, and they were a nightmare, they were way too soft underfoot, absorbing a lot of the force we put into the lift.
-Also, they rip too easily and do not last long.
+I’ve tried training on the cheap foam mats at a friend’s home gym many years ago, and they were a bit of a disappointment, they were way too soft underfoot, absorbing a lot of the force we put into the lift.

 For weightlifting, we need mats with the highest possible amount of density for our budget.
 Reviews below.